KushxKalsi/Birds-Image-Classification-Model/README.md

-# Image Classification: Fruits and Vegetables
+# Image Classification: Birds Species

-This project is an image classification model designed to identify fruits and vegetables using deep learning techniques.
+This project is an image classification model designed to identify birds species using deep learning techniques.
 The model is built using TensorFlow and Keras, and it is deployed on a Streamlit web application, where users can input image URLs for prediction.

 ![Project Banner](Images/Image_Classificaion_Model_Screenshot.png)